 All the chip metal shields are covered with a copper heat sink, efficiency and cost are higher than the graphite heat paste, in addition to the two coaxial cables because of their own stability have been very high, so there is no special fixed.

 Remove the bottom plate screws, then remove the cover, you can see a large number of connectors below, a total of five, respectively, corresponding to the button, screens, battery, sub-board and data interface.
 And then disconnect them from the motherboard.

 When the connector and the screws are removed, we can carefully remove the motherboard from the body, and the roll cage structure is displayed under the motherboard, the vibration motor and the handset are embedded inside.

 We take a look at the back of the motherboard.
 The front camera also has a fixed by a metal plate, the light distance sensor integrated on the motherboard.
 Handset and dual camera position have a large area of hollowed out.
 The purpose is to give them as much space as possible.

-Then remove the camera, you can clearly see the main camera 12MP sensor module significantly larger than the 5MP sensor module, the 5MP camera does not support auto focus, its role is to assist the completion of shooting depth photos, sorry can not be achieved through different focal lengths lossless zoom.
-The size of the front camera can be described as huge, it is estimated that the main camera with the same full-pixel dual-core sensor.
+Then remove the camera, you can see the main camera 12MP sensor module significantly larger than the 5MP sensor module, the 5MP camera does not support auto focus, its role is to assist the completion of shooting depth photos, sorry cannot be achieved through the different focal lengths lossless zoom.
+The size of the front camera can be described as huge.
+It is estimated that the main camera with the same full-pixel dual-core sensor.

 Then start dismantling the speaker module at the bottom, first remove all the screws.
 Do not know if you have not noticed the blue cover of the speaker module, the cover below is a pile of white spherical particles.